jqz752/cbb752_2.2_R/README.md

 Here is an example running in non-demo mode (`demo.mode=F`), assuming that there are two input files, `Gm12878Cytosol.sam` and `gencode19_prtn_coding.gtf`.

 `Gm12878Cytosol.sam` can be converted by `samtools` from `wgEncodeCshlShortRnaSeqGm12878CytosolShortAln.bam`, accessible from [here](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeCshlShortRnaSeq/wgEncodeCshlShortRnaSeqGm12878CytosolShortAln.bam).
+This file is not provided here on Github due to its large size (>1 GB).
+Instead, a pre-processed version, `sample_Gm12878Cytosol_trimmed_sam.Rdata` is provided (see Example 1 (Demo mode)).

 `gencode19_prtn_coding.gtf` can be created by pre-processing `gencode.v19.annotation.gtf`, accessible at ftp://ftp.sanger.ac.uk/pub/gencode/Gencode_human/release_19/gencode.v19.annotation.gtf.gz, with `r_preprocess_gtf.R`.
+This file is the same as `sample_gencode19_prtn_coding.gtf` (see Example 1 (Demo mode)).

 The output text file is the **same** as `sample_tpm.txt` produced in demo mode, since the input files used in demo mode and here are essentially the same.